Shrouk-Fathy/Snake-Game/README.md

 - Control the snake's movement using the arrow keys on your keyboard.
 - Guide the snake to eat the food to grow longer and increase your score.
 - Avoid colliding with the walls or the snake's own body to prevent game over.

+  ### You can play the Snake Game only on a laptop .

 ## Getting Started